Hilux Surf vs 4Runner: Are They the Same Truck?

 Our exterior and air gear is listed against 3rd gen 4Runner fitment — Surf owners: send your year through the contact form and we'll confirm before you order.

-Shop the catalog →Why Surf owners matter to the 3rd gen community
+Why Surf owners matter to the 3rd gen community

 Every imported Surf deepens the parts and knowledge pool for both trucks.
 The forums increasingly treat them as one platform — because mechanically, they mostly are.
 If you're considering an import, the 4Runner's legendary parts availability is one of the Surf's best hidden features.